FairwindsOps/polaris/CONTRIBUTING.md

 Patch releases only need to change this repo.
 The Helm chart and deploy scripts will automatically pull in the latest changes.

-If the release involves changes to anything in the `deploy/` folder, it needs to be a minor or major release in order to prevent breaking the Helm chart.
+If the release involves changes to anything in the `deploy/` folder (e.g. new RBAC permissions), it needs to be a minor or major release in order to prevent breaking the Helm chart.

 To deploy a patch release, follow steps 2 and 3 below.